cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{}``
    * - masquerade
-     - hashSeed is the cluster-wide base64 encoded seed for the hashing hashSeed: -- Enables masquerading of traffic leaving the node for destinations outside of the cluster.
+     - Enables masquerading of traffic leaving the node for destinations outside of the cluster.
      - bool
      - ``true``
    * - monitor
-     - Specify the CIDR for native routing (ie to avoid IP masquerade for).
-This value corresponds to the configured cluster-cidr. nativeRoutingCIDR: -- Configure cilium-monitor sidecar
+     - Configure cilium-monitor sidecar
      - object
      - ``{"enabled":false}``
    * - name